7 Myths of Interview & Interrogation

 In conclusion, the belief that asking more questions leads to more information is a myth that is not supported by empirical evidence.
 A science-based approach to investigative interviewing emphasizes the importance of asking open-ended questions and allowing the interviewee to speak freely.

 The belief that individuals would not confess to a crime they did not commit is a deeply ingrained myth in investigative interviewing.
-This belief can lead to an over-reliance on confessions in criminal investigations and trials, despite the fact that false confessions are a well-documented phenomenon.
+This belief can lead to an over-reliance on confessions in criminal investigations and trials, although false confessions are a well-documented phenomenon.

 Research has shown that false confessions can occur for various reasons, including coercive interviewing techniques, psychological vulnerabilities, and cognitive biases (Kassin et al., 2010).
 For example, individuals may confess to a crime they did not commit under the pressure of a prolonged interrogation, out of a desire to please authority figures, or because they have come to believe, through suggestive questioning, that they are guilty.